- A classic silhouette deserving of any wardrobe

 If you’re thinking of keeping these looking fresh, you’re in for a couple of moments of panic at least.

-The good news is they look awesome once beaten up and worn properly, as they were meant to.
+The good news is they look awesome once beaten up and worn properly.

 All in all, the Vans Old Skools are a no-frills skate shoe that works just as well as a casual base for any look.
 Just don’t expect to hold onto the same pair for years, although I think we always knew that.